-In 2019, Kim Jong-un and former U.S. President Donald Trump met for a second time in Hanoi, Vietnam.
-The two-day meeting ended unexpectedly in the middle of the second day, and no joint statement was issued by Kim and Trump.
-The same differences that tripped up the first meeting—the definition of denuclearization among them—seemed to have had a role here.
+In 2019, Kim Jong Un and former U.S. President Donald Trump met for a second time in Hanoi, Vietnam.
+The two-day meeting ended unexpectedly in the middle of the second day, and no joint statement was issued.
+The same differences that tripped up the first meeting—the definition of denuclearization among them—seemed to have played a role here.

 Trump crosses into DMZ separating two Koreas